Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso

 where $\lambda$ is a non-negative tuning parameter, and where $(i,j) \in E$ if and only if there is an edge between the $i$th and $j$th observations in the underlying graph.
-Then, $\hat\theta_i = \hat{f}(x_i)$.
-Computational aspects of the fused lasso have been studied extensively in the case of chain graphs \citep{johnson2013dynamic,barbero2014modular,davies2001local} as well as general graphs \citep{chambolle2009total,chambolle2011first,tansey2015fast,landrieu2016cut,hoefling2010path,tibshirani2011solution,chambolle2009total}.
+Then, $ \hat{f}(x_i) = \hat\theta_i $.
+Computational aspects of the fused lasso have been studied extensively in the case of chain graphs \citep{johnson2013dynamic,barbero2014modular,davies2001local} as well as general graphs \citep{chambolle2009total,chambolle2011first,landrieu2016cut,hoefling2010path,tibshirani2011solution,chambolle2009total}.
 Furthermore, the fused lasso is known to have excellent theoretical properties.
-In one dimension, \citet{mammen1997locally} and \cite{tibshirani2014adaptive} characterized rates under the assumption that $f_0$ has bounded variation, whereas \citet{lin2017sharp} and \citet{guntuboyina2017spatial} studied the performance of the fused lasso under the assumption that $f_0$ is piecewise constant. \cite{hutter2016optimal}, \cite{sadhanala2016total}, and \cite{sadhanala2017higher} considered grid graphs. \cite{padilla2016dfs} and \cite{wang2016trend} provide results that hold for general graphs.
-Importantly, trend filtering is locally adaptive, which means that it can adapt to inhomogeneity in the level of smoothness of the underlying signal; this is discussed in \cite{tibshirani2014adaptive} in the context of a chain graph, and in \cite{wang2016trend} in the context of a general graph.
-However, trend filtering and the fused lasso are only applicable when we have access to a graph underlying the observations (or when the covariate, $X$, is one-dimensional, thereby leading to a chain graph); thus, these approaches are not applicable to the general non-parametric regression setting of \eqref{eq:model}, in which no graph is available.
+In one dimension, \citet{mammen1997locally} and \cite{tibshirani2014adaptive} showed that the fused lasso attains nearly minimax rates in mean squared error (MSE) for estimating functions of bounded variation.
+More recently, also in one dimension, \citet{lin2017sharp} and \citet{guntuboyina2017spatial} independently proved that the fused lasso is nearly minimax under the assumption that $f_0$ is piecewise constant.
+In grid graphs, \cite{hutter2016optimal}, \cite{sadhanala2016total}, and \cite{sadhanala2017higher} proved minimax results for the fused lasso when estimating signals of interest in applications of image denoising.
+In more general graph structures, \cite{padilla2016dfs} showed that the fused lasso is consistent for denoising problems, provided that the underlying signal has total variation along the graph that divided by $n$ goes to zero.
+Other graph models that have been studied in the literature include tree graphs in \cite{padilla2016dfs} and \cite{ortelli2018total}, and star and Erd\H{o}s-R\'enyi graphs in \cite{hutter2016optimal}.